jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Nginx

-Started in 2004 by Igor Sysoev, this product came out of a Russian company who found their unique webserving needs couldn't be met by Apache.
+Started in 2004 by Igor Sysoev, this product came out of a Russian company who found their unique web-serving needs couldn't be met by Apache.
 It is licensed under the [2 Clause BSD license](https://en.wikipedia.org/wiki/Simplified_BSD_License "2 Clause BSD").
 Apache had a memory model that was created when serving webpages in the the mid-1990s, and the nature of the web, including serving more dynamically generated pages, and information from multiple streams pushed Apache to the edge of its capability.
 Nginx was developed to overcome these limitations and solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem "C10K").
 Nginx has the ability to do load-balancing and reverse-proxying natively.
 Nginx achieves its speed increase by sacrificing the flexibility that Apache has.

 CentOS and Fedora will need to add the ```epel-release``` package first, ```sudo yum install epel-release``` or ```sudo dnf install epel-release```.
 For Ubuntu use ```apt-get```.

-For instructions on configuring and installing the php library for Nginx, [https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04 "Digitla Ocean 18.04 nginx php").

 ### OpenBSD httpd Process